ba-st/Stargate/docs/reference/AuthenticationFilters.md

   provided to the filter.
 If the validation is successful it will also make available through the `requestContext` the set of permissions encoded in the JWT.
-- `ZnAuthenticationFilter` is an adapter over `ZnBasicAuthenticator` instances so it can be used as authentication filter in the library.
+- `ZnAuthenticationFilter` is an adapter over `ZnBasicAuthenticator` instances, so it can be used as authentication filter in the library.
 This adapter will send `isRequestAuthenticated:` to the authenticator to verify the authentication status.